Luphen1/Productline-Sales-Portfolio-Project/README.md

 8. Shipped orders generated revenue of $9,291,501.08 with 2,617 orders.
 Disputed orders generated revenue of $72,212.86 with 14 orders.
 Cancelled orders generated revenue of $194,487.48 with 60 orders.
 On hold orders generated revenue of $178,979.19 with 44 orders.
 Resolved orders generated revenue of $150,718.28 with 47 orders.
 In-process orders generated revenue of $144,729.96 with 41 orders.
 9. Classic Cars generated the highest revenue of $3,919,615.66 with 967 orders and an average price of $87.34.
 Vintage Cars generated revenue of $1,903,150.84 with 607 orders and an average price of $78.15.
 Motorcycles generated revenue of $1,166,388.34 with 331 orders and an average price of $83.00.
 Planes generated revenue of $975,003.57 with 306 orders and an average price of $81.74.
 Trucks and Buses generated revenue of $1,127,789.84 with 301 orders and an average price of $87.53.
 Ships generated revenue of $714,437.13 with 234 orders and an average price of $83.86.
 Trains generated revenue of $226,243.47 with 77 orders and an average price of $75.65.
 10. Salzburg Collectables generated revenue of $149,798.63 with 40 orders.
 Rovelli Gifts generated revenue of $137,955.72 with 48 orders.
 Online Diecast Creations Co. generated revenue of $131,685.30 with 34 orders.
 Corrida Auto Replicas, Limited generated revenue of $120,615.28 with 32 orders.
 Motor Mint Distributors Inc. generated revenue of $83,682.16 with 23 orders.
 Tekni Collectables Inc. generated revenue of $83,228.19 with 21 orders.
 Daedalus Designs Imports generated revenue of $69,052.41 with 20 orders.
 Iberia Gift Imports, Corp. generated revenue of $54,723.62 with 15 orders.
 Double Decker Gift Stores, Ltd. generated revenue of $36,019.04 with 12 orders.
 Atelier graphique generated revenue of $24,179.96 with 7 orders.
 11. Customers with top others are Euro Shopping Channel, Mini Gifts Distributors Ltd., Muscle Machine Inc etc.
+12. Medium Sizes generated a revenue $6,087,432.24 with 1,384 orders.
+Small Sizes generated $2,643,077.35 with 1,282 orders.
+Large Sizes generated $1,302,119.26 with 157 orders.